mackenziedg/Advanced-Git-Lab/Advanced_Git_Lab.md

     rebase = true
 ```

-(or using `git pull --rebase`) will automatically perform a rebase when pulling from remote where you have unique local changes.
+(equivalent to `git pull --rebase`) will automatically perform a rebase when pulling from remote where you have unique local changes.
 By default, Git will merge these changes, resulting in the infamous merge bubble:

 ![Example of a merge bubble.](./img/merge-bubble.png){width=100px}